dhruvildave235/Hridya-Care/README.md

 # ❤️ HridyaCare
 **Smart, Accessible & Context-Aware Digital Health Monitoring**

-HridyaCare is a browser-based digital health platform designed to make **heart health, stress, lifestyle, and environmental health monitoring accessible to everyone** — using just a smartphone and the web.
+HridyaCare is a browser-based digital health platform designed to make **heart health, stress, lifestyle, and environmental health monitoring accessible to everyone**, using just a smartphone and the web.
 No wearables.
 No subscriptions.
 No hospital visits for basic screening.

 ---